 Why you should get a credit card for those with fair credit:

-- You are ready to upgrade from a secured credit card.
+- You are ready to upgrade from a secured credit cards.

 - You have difficulty qualifying for cards that require good credit.

-- You are just starting out on building credit.
+- You are just starting to build credit.

-Following analysis of credit cards that cater to this credit score range, MyBankTracker selected the best fair-credit credit cards that you should definitely consider:
+The following analysis of credit cards cater to this credit score range — MyBankTracker selected the best fair-credit credit cards that you should definitely consider: